Roiqk7/dotfiles/.github/INSTALLATION.md

 open .
 ```
 Then go to `dotfiles` folder on your desktop.
 Get into `src` and you will see `_zshrc` file.
 Rename it to `.zshrc` and then move it to your finder window with home directory.
-15. Now in your terminal move to `.config` directory by running
+15. Now in your terminal, move to `.config` directory by running
 ```
 cd .config
 ```